 Just for Canadian Urban Gardeners

 There you have it!
-25 books to get you through the cold of January while you dream about your garden.
+25 books to get you through the cold of winter while you dream about your garden.
 Need a resource for buying plants?
-I’ve compiled a list of 20+ seed and gardening companies, plus links to the complete list of all garden/seed companies in both Canada and the US.
+I’ve compiled a list of 35+ seed and gardening companies, plus links to the complete list of all the garden/seed companies in both Canada and the US.